remsysc/remsysc/README.md

 ## `$ ls projects/`

 ```
-bulagfaust/     ← full-stack CMS  [in progress]
+bulagfaust/       ← full-stack CMS  [v1 done] [inactive]
+weather-API/      ← use of external API [done]
-weather-API/    ← use of external API [in progress]
+bulagfaust-node/  ← use of external API [in progress]
 ```

 ### ◈ BulagFaust